Get a wireless charger for hassle-free charging

-If you have an iPhone that supports Qi charging (iPhone 8 or newer,) you might consider one of these wireless iPhone charging pads to go along with it.
+If you have an iPhone that supports wireless or Qi charging (iPhone 8 or newer), you might consider one of these wireless iPhone charging pads to go along with it.
 Wireless charging offers the convenience of just setting your iPhone down to charge without having to fumble with a Lightning cable.
-While the iPhone 8 through iPhone 11 handsets can charge at up to 7.5W, the iPhone 12/12 Pro models can fast-charge at up to 15W, so keep that in mind as you shop.
+While the iPhone 8 through iPhone 11 handsets can charge at up to 7.5W, the iPhone 12 and iPhone 13 lineups can fast-charge at up to 15W, so keep that in mind as you shop.
 These are some of our favorite iPhone charging pads that you can get right now.
-Looking for the best charging pads for iPhone 12, specifically?
-We've got you covered there too.

-- Apple's own: Apple MagSafe Charger
+- Apple's own: The Apple MagSafe Charger

 - Powerful brand: Mophie Wireless Charge Pad

-- Stand up: Anker PowerWave 7.5 Stand
+- Stand up: Anker PowerWave II - Wireless Charger with Power Adapter

 - iPhone-ready: Belkin Boost Up Wireless Charging Pad 7.5W Pad